-&lt;sup>1 Version date: 19 June 2017.
-This syllabus may be altered at any time up until the first meeting of the class on Sept.
-13. Please make sure you check the website for new versions of this syllabus prior to that date.
+1 Version date: 17 July 2018.
+This syllabus may be altered at any time up until the first meeting of the class in September.
+Please make sure you check the website for new versions of this syllabus prior to that date.

-- Situate new social science literature and political trends within the analytical approaches discussed in the course; - Specify the ontological (e.g. what we know) and epistemological (e.g. how we know) bases of the Canadian politics literature; - Map out the broad themes and debates in Canadian politics in preparation for the Qualifying Exam.
+- Specify the ontological (e.g. what we know) and epistemological (e.g. how we know) bases of the Canadian politics literature; - Map out the broad themes and debates in Canadian politics in preparation for the Qualifying Exam.